 The cardinal fixed mutable signs do not have the broad recognition that the earth, air, fire, and water signs do.
 But they are just as important.

-Cardinal, fixed, and mutable are three modes or qualities.
+Cardinal, fixed, and mutable are three modes or qualities of expression.
 When you view them on the horoscope wheel, the signs of each quality appear in cross-shaped groupings.

 The Cardinal signs are Aries, Cancer, Libra, and Capricorn.

-Cardinal signs start things.
+Cardinal signs are initiators.
 They are energetic, dynamic, proactive, and unafraid to try new things.
 A preponderance of cardinal signs in a chart indicates a person who is always in “go” mode.
 But they don’t always take the rest they need.
 This can cost them in the long run.